mehmetztrk21/Fire-Detection-System/README.md

 We scan our test folder and save the addresses of the photos to be measured.
 We use a while loop to randomly take the photos one by one and make measurements.
 We split the image on the window we created into squares and make the model predict.
 Then we highlight the areas where fire is detected in red squares and display them on the image to notify the user.
 We also think about use transfer learning to make the model more accurate with a limited amount of data.

-Deadline: 11 April 2023.
-Please note that late submissions may impact your score.

 ## **Results**